piotrWarkocki2003/SpaceAppsNominees/README.md

 	1. After downloading the respective software for your VR headset.
 	2. A prompt will appear after the download if the software can make changes to your device.
-	3. A window will appear with a blue button "get stated".
+	3. A window will appear with a blue button "get started".
 	4. After agreeing to terms of service.
 	5. The software will begin a full install.
 	6. After click the blue "next" button.